h-greggc/hugo-travel-dream/content/posts/Barcelona/index.md

 >}}

-"Barcelona in the 'high season' translates to mean crowd--of course!
+Barcelona in the 'high season'  means 'crowded'--of course!
 Walking on the most popular streets and narrow pedestrian-only streets in the Gothic Quarter is challenging to a fast walker-like me.
 Nevertheless, we managed to log `14,237` steps that first half day.

 ## Monday, May 12: Barcelona on foot